Transitions can be frightening! Can you relate?

 - Choose your stance: you can brace: dwell in the land of complaints (+fear) and overwhelm or choose to embrace: view transition as an adventure, give thanks for your team’s strengths and focus on your inspiring vision!
 Check in: how clear and inspiring is your vision?

 - Ask: How can I/we have the biggest positive, sustainable Quadruple Bottom Line* (People, Planet, Profit and Purpose) impact?
 What is the most loving thing I can do: for the earth, this community, this organization, our team, for others, for myself?
-My own answers to these questions the past 22 years led me to offer Team Coaching as well as Coaching Leaders and Coaches.
+My own answers to these questions the past 24 years led me to offer Team Coaching as well as Coaching Leaders and Mentoring and Supervising Coaches.
 The 2016 Rio Olympics chose to plant one tree for each Olympic athlete.
 How is your team answering this question?
 I look forward to hearing from you!

 To our potential, prosperity and peace-we are in this together!